 “Outside the main gates,” the servant replied.
 “Prime Kiluron has gone to meet them.
 A few of them flew over the city before settling there, right upon the road.
 The Prime asked me to come tell you to hurry.”

-There was something viscerally terrifying about dragons, Kiluron decided.
+Something about dragons was viscerally terrifying, Kiluron decided.
 He was no longer so naïve as to consider himself a particularly brave man, but neither did he think he was especially cowardly.
 Yet standing upon the battlement above Merolate’s main gate, looking out at a dragon crouched upon the road, he felt an instinctive desire to flee and hide bubbling up in his throat.
 It took an effort of will to resist that urge as he wondered with the more rational part of his mind what he ought next to do.

 Perhaps it was because they were such large creatures.
 Most of them were still aloft, soaring around in lazy circles high enough to almost be mistaken for nothing more than very large birds, but three were arrayed across the road just outside of the gates.
 They sat there like wolves upon their haunches, with their knotty, scaled forelimbs supporting them in a partially upright attitude.
 With the length of their necks, their heads, which were themselves almost twice as long as Kiluron was tall, wove through the air above Kiluron’s high perch.
-Maybe it was the knowledge that something so large that its teeth were as long as Kiluron’s arm and its shoulders were too broad to fit through the gate could fly that made the guards standing next to him grip their spears in sweaty hands and mutter prayers to gods they had never thought of before.
+Maybe it was the knowledge that something with teeth as long as Kiluron’s arm and shoulders too broad to fit through the gate could fly that made the guards standing next to him grip their spears in sweaty hands and look around for a shelter that was not forthcoming.

-It was a relief to Kiluron when Doil arrived, breathless as he ran up the steps and came alongside the Prime.
+It was a relief when Doil arrived, breathless as he ran up the steps and came alongside the Prime.
 Without taking his eyes from the dragons at his gates, Kiluron addressed his advisor.
-“So, do you think this is about to be my third major disaster of my first year as Prime?
+“So, do you think this is about to be the third major disaster of my first year as Prime?
 I don’t think Wezzix had this many disasters in his entire reign.”

 “I don’t know,” Doil admitted.
 “My reading was inconclusive.
 What have they done so far?”